THE HUMAN PRESENCE

-Austrian visual artist and photographer Maximilian Haidacher shows us through his images how humans have reshaped and utilised space in our civilised world, purposely leaving out the actual creators of the objects built - humans.
+Austrian visual artist and photographer Maximilian Haidacher shows through his images, how humans have reshaped and utilised space in our civilised world, purposely leaving out the actual creators of the objects built - the humans.

 "Find out what's best for you and stop comparing yourself to others."

 When did you start getting interested in photography?

 As a teenager, I was magically drawn to that 35mm film camera on our living room shelf, so I picked it up - and never put it down again ever since.

 Where do you find your inspiration?

 Travelling, nature, magazines, the internet and social media.